EtherealEngine/etherealengine-docs/docs/manual/01_install/050_advanced/index.md

 This will start up the `http-server` that will serve local files from `packages/server/upload` on `localhost:8642`.
 > Note: You may have to accept the invalid self-signed certificate in the browser the first time it is loaded.
 See the `Allow local file http-server connection with invalid certificate` section below.

-## 6. Start the API server, instance-server and client
+## 6. Start the API server, two instanceservers, and client (if you did not run step 4a)
 Open two/three separate terminals and run:
 - Run `npm run dev` inside `packages/server`.
   This will launch the API, world, media and file servers.